jamesbaker1901/vim-go-ide/README.md

 | `:Commits`        | Git commits (requires [fugitive.vim][f])                                |
 | `:BCommits`       | Git commits for the current buffer                                      |

 In my view the most useful is the ripgrep integration: `:Rg [PATTERN]`, where `[PATTERN]` is a string on a line somewhere in a project's files.
-This will use ripgrep to quickly search your project (ignoring things in .gitignore) and pipe the results, any lines where your pattern matched, to fzf where you can now use fuzzy finding to quickly narrow the results to the exact line you need.
+This will use ripgrep to quickly search your project (ignoring things in .gitignore) and pipe the results (any lines where your pattern matched) to fzf where you can now use fuzzy finding to quickly narrow the results to the exact line you need.
 Hit enter and be taken immediately to the line, in a new buffer if vim has to open a new file, or in an existing buffer if you already have that file open.

-`:Commits` can simplify orking on large git projects with many commits finding the right one. `:Colors` is quite useful as well for quickly changing between your many vim color schemes.
+`:Commits` can simplify working on large git projects with many commits finding the right one. `:Colors` is quite useful as well for quickly changing between your many vim color schemes.
 Definitely dive in with fzf.vim (as well as its cli version) ... it's quite an amazing tool!

 ## Debugging